-This computes the maximum error, in dB, between the demand spectrum and control spectrum.
-Of special note here is the max() operator will ignore the infinite values where Demand = 0.
+Computes the maximum error in dB between the demand spectrum and control spectrum.
+The max() operator will ignore the infinite values where demand equals zero.

-Recall that the DOF, or averaging, setting determines how smooth the spectrum is.
-For example, for DOF=120, we would expect 99% of the frequency bins will be closer than 1.6dB.
-With 800 control lines, this means that at any given time 8 of the control lines would be expected to be greater than 1.6dB.
-If you don’t get this amount of variation, then your waveform is not truly random.
-Since the waveform is random, it won’t always be the same 8 lines – they should randomly jump around throughout the spectrum.
+The degrees of freedom (DOF) value determines the smoothness of the spectrum.
+For example, if DOF=120, we expect 99% of the frequency bins to be closer than 1.6dB.
+For 800 control lines, we expect eight of the control lines to be greater than 1.6dB at any given time.
+If you do not have this amount of variation, then your waveform is not truly random.
+As the waveform is random, it won’t always be the same eight control lines.
+Instead, they should randomly jump around throughout the spectrum.

 23. Compute the number of outlier lines